munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 newlines appearing in all sorts of weird places.
 There's no single clean solution for this, just lots of edge cases and special handling.

-<span class="skull" id="5">5</span> The back end is where all of the performance
+<a id="5-note" href="#5" class="skull-note">5</a> The back end is where all of
-challenges come from, and it went through two almost complete rewrites before it ended up where it is today.
+the performance challenges come from, and it went through two almost complete rewrites before it ended up where it is today.

-<span class="skull" id="6">6</span> I started from a simpler formatter written
+<a id="6-note" href="#6" class="skull-note">6</a> I started from a simpler
-by a teammate that treated text, whitespace, and splits all as separate chunks.
+formatter written by a teammate that treated text, whitespace, and splits all as separate chunks.
 I unified those so that each chunk included non-whitespace text, line split information, and whitespace information if it didn't split.
 That simplified a lot.

-<span class="skull" id="7">7</span> When I added support for better indentation
+<a id="7-note" href="#7" class="skull-note">7</a> When I added support for
-of nested functions, that broke the code that split source into separately splittable regions.
+better indentation of nested functions, that broke the code that split source into separately splittable regions.
 For a while, a single top-level statement would be split as a single unit, even if it contained nested functions with hundreds of lines of code.
 It was&hellip; not fast.

-<span class="skull" id="8">8</span> Ideally, the split information in a chunk
+<a id="8-note" href="#8" class="skull-note">8</a> Ideally, the split information
-would describe the split *before* the chunk's text.
+in a chunk would describe the split *before* the chunk's text.
 This would avoid the pointless split information on the last chunk, and also solve annoying special-case handling of the indentation before the very first chunk.

 I've tried to correct this mistake a number of times, but it causes a near-infinite number of off-by-one bugs and I just haven't had the time to push it all the way through and fix everything.

-<span class="skull" id="9">9</span> Rules are a relatively recent addition.
+<a id="9-note" href="#9" class="skull-note">9</a> Rules are a relatively recent
+addition.
 Originally each chunk's split was handled independently.
 You could specify some relations between them like "if this chunk splits then this other one has to as well", but you could not express things like "only one of these three chunks may split"

 Eventually, I realized the latter is what I really needed to get argument lists formatting well, so I conceived of rules as a separate concept and rewrote the front and line splitter to work using those.

-<span class="skull" id="10">10</span> At first, I thought hard splits weren't
+<a id="10-note" href="#10" class="skull-note">10</a> At first, I thought hard
-needed.
+splits weren't needed.
 Any place a mandatory newline appears (like between two statements) is a place where you could just break the list of chunks in two and line split each half independently.
 From the line splitter's perspective, there would be no hard splits.

 Which would work... except for line comments: